gradle/gradle/design-docs/features/build-platform/README.md

 ### Open issues

 - Init scripts that are hosted in a different location than the corresponding meta-data file.
-- Can custom plugins be applied as part of executing the init script (see next story).

 ## Story - Gradle supports applying a custom plugin by ID from an init script